apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/cug.md

 ### General

-The `oak-authorization-cug` module provides a alternative authorization model intended to limit read access to certain paths for a selected, small set of `Principal`s.
+The `oak-authorization-cug` module provides an alternative authorization model intended to limit read access to certain paths for a selected, small set of `Principal`s.